Heart Health for Seniors: Navigating Cardiovascular Wellness

 Our caregivers and nurses help seniors stay on track by:

-- Medication Reminders: Ensuring blood pressure and cholesterol medications are taken exactly as prescribed.
+- Medication Reminders: Ensuring blood pressure and cholesterol medications are taken exactly as prescribed, avoiding dangerous missed doses or double doses.

-- Daily Vital Sign Monitoring: Tracking blood pressure and weight (sudden weight gain can be a sign of fluid retention in CHF).
+- Daily Vital Sign Monitoring: Tracking blood pressure and weight daily.
+For CHF patients, a sudden weight gain of just a few pounds over a couple of days can be an early warning sign of dangerous fluid retention.

-- Symptom Observation: Watching for signs like shortness of breath, unusual fatigue, or swelling in the ankles, which may indicate a need for medical intervention.
+- Symptom Observation: Watching for subtle signs like shortness of breath, unusual fatigue, dizziness, or swelling in the ankles, which may indicate a need for immediate medical intervention.

-- Heart-Healthy Meal Prep: Preparing delicious, low-sodium meals that make following a doctor's dietary advice easy and enjoyable.
+- Heart-Healthy Meal Prep: Preparing delicious, low-sodium meals that make following a doctor's dietary advice easy and enjoyable, removing the temptation of processed convenience foods.

 Conclusion